 Leasehold properties with 40 or less years remaining should certainly be approached cautiously.
 Buyers can expect to see the house’s value fall quite dramatically, with it essentially being worthless in the months before the lease expires.
 No mortgage lender would lend on a lease with that few years remaining, so you could only even consider it if you are a cash buyer.

 If you are considering buying a leasehold, on top of enquiring about the remaining term, make sure you speak to the freeholder and discuss the kind of fees and responsibilities involved.
 What freeholder’s charge can vary significantly and may affect the viability of your purchase.
+You can find out more about the buying process here.

 Whether you’d like to negotiate an extension or want someone to talk to about the legal complexities of buying a leasehold property, speaking to a property lawyer should get you all the help and advice you need.
 Find out more when you get in touch with My Home Move Conveyancing today.